3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 - DHCP we want for LAN -> y
 - Start address for IPv4 clients: 192.168.1.100
 - End address for IPv4 clients: 192.168.1.200
-- Revert HTTP as WebConfigurator protocl -> n
+- Revert HTTP as WebConfigurator protocl -> y

 Let's move forward for OPT1 settings.
 Option 2 with interface 3.